vakrilov/todo-list-tutorial/installations.md

 ### Angular-CLI

 [Angular-CLI](https://github.com/angular/angular-cli) is a powerful tool that simplifies a lot of the development process.
 It also installs libraries you'll use in your current and future projects.
-StackBlitz has it integrated out of the box, which makes it more easier for you.
+StackBlitz has it integrated out of the box, which makes it easier for you.

 ### IDE